Shrey1306/ResearchMatch/README.md

    pip install -r requirements.txt
    ```
 3. Set up environment variables for API keys
-4. Run the application: Will need to update this function if OSS interest shown
+4. Run the application: Will add this functionality if OSS interest is shown
    ```bash
    python app.py
    ```